Alien: Earth and Alien: Romulus sequel news

 Community Stats

 This Alien Movie Universe community is part of the Scified network.
-Scified hosts a network of online fan-site communities containing 406,108 posts by 48,297 members (5 are online now).
-The Alien: Earth Series Forum is the most recently active forum.
-The latest Forum topic added was: Looking for a member to visit The Wreckage event in Las Vegas this month for us!
+Scified hosts a network of online fan-site communities containing 406,177 posts by 48,413 members (13 are online now).
+The Alien Forum is the most recently active forum.
+The latest Forum topic added was: What made you an Alien fan?

 VIPWhat are VIP?AdminModeratorSpecial TitleMember